 Street Tree Removal

 The City of Ridgefield requires a tree removal permit for trees on public property.
-Contact the Public Works Operations Division at 360-887-8251 for more information or download and complete the Tree Permit Application and submit to Community Development at 510 Pioneer Suite B in person or mail to P.O.
-Box 608 Ridgefield, WA 98642.
+Contact the Public Works Operations Division at 360-887-8251 for more information or visit the Permit Center for the Permit Application and Approved Tree List.

 Report Hazardous Street Trees